ChrisBuilds/nand2tetris/README.md

 The associated website is available here: [From Nand to Tetris](https://www.nand2tetris.org/).

+## Assembler

+The course leaves the implementation of the assembler up to the students.
+I chose to write it in Python, it can be found [here](https://github.com/ChrisBuilds/nand2tetris/blob/main/projects/06/assembler.py)

 ## Logic Visualizations

 The course includes a custom VHDL and design IDE.
 However, I also implemented most of the logic structures (up to the